pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ProvisioningProviders | PnP Core Provisioning Providers that contain the implementation on how to work with various source files.
 ProvisioningConnectors | PnP Core Provisioning Connectors that contain the implementation on how to connect to custom PnP Providers.

-The out of box configuration is configured to use a SharePoint List as the site request repository.

 	<modulesSection>
 	  <Modules>
 	    <Module name="RepositoryManager" type="Provisioning.Common.Data.SiteRequests.Impl.SPSiteRequestManager, Provisioning.Common"